Steve Butler: 1985

 In February, Butler started the 1985 season driving in Phoenix (AZ) in a locally owned car.
 In April, as the Midwest Spring began, he was back in the Whitacre/Beachy sprint car.
 However, by the end of the year, he had driven for at least 9 different race teams and had advanced to 2nd in the USAC sprint championship standings.

 In August, Butler hooked-up with Phil Poor, who had just purchased his first sprint car by way of a bargain-priced package.
 This deal included the car, engine, spares, transport trailer, and even a rusted out Chevy Suburban tow vehicle.
 Butler and Poor began to win races with the old sprint car even though it had been cast aside—as uncompetitive—by its previous owner.
-In response, Poor named the under-appreciated car “Ol’ Whitey.”
+In response, Poor named the under-appreciated car "Ol' Whitey."
 This little team was the genesis for many years of racing success, as Butler and Poor went on to win four USAC titles together.

 Late in the season, Butler joined with the Jarrett racing team to compete in the Springfield Silver Crown race, finishing in the top ten.
 The new team then finished 2nd in the annual Hoosier Hundred at Indianapolis, nearly winning the race.
 These performances earned Butler the title of 1985 USAC Silver Crown Rookie of the Year.

 Championship Years

 1986

 In 1986, Ol' Whitey returned as the centerpiece of Phil Poor's small race team.
 With new sponsorship from Jeff Stoops, Butler drove the faithful car to a very successful racing season.
 They won USAC races, AllStar Circuit of Champions races and posted some top-five World of Outlaws finishes.
-The team also won many non-sanctioned “special” races including the Indiana Sprint Week championship.
+The team also won many non-sanctioned "special" races including the Indiana Sprint Week championship.
 In September, Butler capped-off the year by winning the USAC Sprint Championship.

 Butler continued to improve in the Silver Crown series and advanced to 2nd in the 1986 championship standings.
 At Indianapolis Raceway Park, Steve impressed the racing fraternity by nearly winning in his very first attempt to race on pavement.
 Butler started in 16th and then proceeded to drive into the lead, passing NASCAR and Indy 500 competitors such as Ken Schrader, Gary Bettenhausen, and Rich Vogler.
 Although tire problems dropped him to 2nd at the finish, Butler's race-leading performance had grabbed attention.

-Butler finished the season with a win at Gas City, IN.
+Butler finished the season with a win at Gas City, Indiana.
 This win came the day after Austin, his new son, was born.
 As with Jennifer's birth, the Butler's celebrated their new child with a race win.